 With respect to Aim 1, we generated a codon-optimized version of the ANME-2C mcr genes and cloned them under control of the nif promoter.
 We detected a positive Western blot signal under N-fixing conditions, confirming regulated expression.
 We cloned codon-optimized versions of the M. marburgensis mcr genes and confirming expression by Western blotting.
 The Western signal appears stronger with the codon-optimized version than it did with the non-codon optimized version.
 Quantitation of yield is under way.

 With respect to Aim 2, we built draft genome scale flux balance and core metabolic flux models for M. marapaludis metabolism and completed the semi-automated reconstruction of version 1.0 of the M. maripaludis model using a maximum likelihood orthology approach.
-Since completing the initial version, we have expanded and improved the model through manual curation based on biochemical, genetic, and physiological data from literature, improving the depiction of the electron transport chain, corrected the formate and acetate catabolism pathways, and added over 20% more reaction-associated genes.
+Since completing the initial version, we have expanded and improved the model through manual curation based on biochemical, genetic, and physiological data from literature and have a clear portrait of the organism’s core metabolism.
+We have also altered our reaction network to obey biophysical laws and configured our model to grow on all possible media formulations.
+We can now make reasonable growth predictions and are preparing to validate our model using experimental growth yield, gene essentiality, and metabolomics data. .

 With respect to Aim 3, we are culturing the two ANME strains for enzymatic measurements.
 In rapid kinetics experiments with the M. marburgensis enzyme, we observe a rate constant for MCR in methane oxidation of 0.8 s-1 (20 oC) and even more rapid reaction with methane.
 Thus, the key steps in the catalytic cycle appear to occur at >0.1 units/mg, near our goal of 0.5 units/mg.